tanmaymanocha678/Walmart_Sales_Forcast-EDA_Modelling/README.md

 # Walmart_Sales_Forcast-EDA_Modelling
+Problem Statement
+Sales forecasting is a crucial tool for retail organizations to develop strategies that align with demand and create promotions to enhance sales.
+Walmart, a billion-dollar American retail giant, operates over 10,000 stores worldwide and more than 4,000 across the United States (ref: https://corporate.walmart.com/about/location-facts).
+Accurate sales forecasting allows the company to manage inventory, predict revenue, and make informed decisions regarding new investments.
+Achieving predetermined targets early in the season can positively influence stock prices and shape investors' perceptions.
+On the other hand, missing these projections could significantly harm stock prices, which would be particularly detrimental for a large company like Walmart.
+Aim
-Aim The goal of this project is to develop a model that can forecast store sales based on past sales patterns.
+The goal of this project is to develop a model that can forecast store sales based on past sales patterns.
 With this model, decision-makers can make critical business decisions, maximize revenue, and improve sales in underperforming departments